ihmcrobotics/ihmc-robot-data-logger/README.md

 Alternatively, you can start `SCSVisualizer` from `ihmc-robot-data-visualizer` and add hosts using the GUI.
 After you close the visualizer, the hosts you added will be saved  `~/.ihmc/ControllerHosts.yaml`.
 You can copy that file to the logger if it is on a different computer.

+To disable automatic discovery, set "disableAutoDiscovery" to true in ControllerHosts.yaml.

 ## Starting the logger